Personal Time Management

 - Are urgent?

-- What percentage of your activities goes as planned?
+- What percentage of your tasks go as planned?

 Then think of possible adjustments and action steps.
 For example: